SoDOff-Project/sodoff/README.md

 ### Modifying the Client

-To play the game you need to modify the game client to use `http://localhost:5001/.com/DWADragonsUnity/` instead of `http://media.jumpstart.com/DWADragonsUnity/`.
+To play the game you need to modify the game client to use `http://localhost:5001/.com/conf/` instead of `http://media.jumpstart.com/DWADragonsUnity/`.
+You can use *ClientPatcher* tool form https://github.com/SoDOff-Project/sodoff-tools to do this.
+This tool also change correct ApiKey and 3DesKey values.
-You can do this by editing `DOMain_Data/resources.assets` in a hex-editor and swapping the URLs.
+You can also do this by manually editing `DOMain_Data/resources.assets` in a hex-editor and swapping the URLs (and keys if needed).

+By default we use `conf` instead of `DWADragonsUnity` for XML configuration to allow the use of a longer server name/IP address (limitation of url length in resources.assets).
+Provided sample `DWADragonsMain.xml` file still requires the use of the `DWADragonsUnity` directory for assets.

 ### Server Configuration